KavitShah1998/Search_Algorithms/README.md

 ## References & Useful resources

-        * Maze Generator for the code has been used from [here] (https://scipython.com/blog/making-a-maze/)
+        * Maze Generator for the code has been used from [here]:(https://scipython.com/blog/making-a-maze/)

-        * Installing OpenCV (4) for Ubuntu 18.04] (https://www.learnopencv.com/install-opencv-4-on-ubuntu-18-04/)
+        * Installing OpenCV (4) for Ubuntu 18.04]:(https://www.learnopencv.com/install-opencv-4-on-ubuntu-18-04/)